chennanni/note-tech/ml/basic/index.md

 Approach problems with little or no idea what our results should look like.

-# W1 - Linear Regression with One Variable
+# Week 1 - Model and Cost Function

 ## Model Representation